fengxia41103/myblog/content/thoughts/is math important.md

 1. that the education in American public school, in particular, its math education, is inferior to those in China.

-2. that US is losing magnetism to smart people &mdash;
+2. that US is losing magnetism to smart people:
     1. the US policy is becoming less and less friendly,
     2. its research funding is strained,
     3. and their home country is becoming the opposite of a and b.